HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Ginsberg, H. P., & Opper, S. (1988).
 Piaget's Theory of Intellectual Development.
 Englewood Cliffs, New Jersey: Prentice-Hall Inc.

 Hebb, D. (1949).
-The Organization of Behaviour: a neuropsychological theory.
+The Organization of Behaviour: A Neuropsychological theory.
 New York: Wylie.

 Holotronica.
 (2022, February 10).
 WORLD’S BIGGEST HOLOGRAM EFFECT CREATED FOR SUPERSTAR DJ SHOW.
 Retrieved from Holotronica: httpswww.holotronica.comworlds-biggest-hologram-effect-created-for-superstar-dj-show